More

 What is Patch Management

 Today, patching has become an overly complex, cumbersome, and time-consuming process that needs robust tools and frameworks to change code and mitigate vulnerabilities.
-This blog explains patch management Program and its crucial to the IT device management lifecycle.
+This blog provides a detailed understanding of why patch management is crucial to the IT device management lifecycle.

 What is Patch Management?

-Patch management is the process of applying updates to operating systems, applications, and firmware.
+Patch management is the process of identifying and deploying patches and updates to operating systems, applications, and firmware.
 It involves identifying system features that need to be improved, creating a fix, releasing the updated software, and validating the installation of the updates.
 The aim behind patching is to protect systems against vulnerabilities.

 All devices need to be secured, whether it’s an employee’s laptop, a shared tablet at school, or a self-ordering kiosk in a quick-service restaurant.
 Organizations must carry out regular patching as it acts as a security tool against vulnerabilities that are caused by evolving threats, system configurations, or outdated patches.